SHI3DO/Keter/README.md

 ## Features
 * Supports multiple languages.
 * Mini games that are tailored to the behavior of users.
+* Various kinds of mischievous commands.
+* Provides content that users can create and play.
+* Include commands for server management.
+* Continued development.

 ## How to use